-- (a) Direct access to roads will be restricted where it would adversely affect the design capacity and function of the road. - (b) Residential lots created in a plan of subdivision shall not front on Highway 17 or on a collector road. - (c) Municipal streets, group entrances or service roads should be utilized instead of increasing the number of individual entrances onto Highway 17.
+- (a) Direct access to roads will be restricted where it would adversely affect the design capacity and function of the road. - (b) Residential lots created in a plan of subdivision shall not front on Highway 17. - (c) Municipal streets, group entrances or service roads should be utilized instead of increasing the number of individual entrances onto Highway 17.